geotribu/gischat/README.md

    > The image will be resized by the backend before broadcast, using the `MAX_IMAGE_SIZE` environment variable value

-1. `"nb_users"`: notifies about the number of users connected to the room, e.g.:
+1. `"nb_users"`: notifies about the number of users connected to the channel, e.g.:

    ```json
    {